G7 foreign ministers meet in London with Myanmar on the agenda | DW | 04.05.2021

 As the day progresses, discussions will move to Libya and the ongoing war in Syria.

-Germany's Heiko Maas expressed his misgivings over the behavior of "authoritarian states" who the German foreign minister sees as trying to "play us off against each other," he warned other G7 members on the eve of the talks.
+Germany's Heiko Maas expressed misgivings over the behavior of "authoritarian states," which the German foreign minister sees as trying to "play us off against each other," he warned other G7 members on the eve of the talks.

 "Breaching the rules is becoming the norm," Maas continued.
 "Whether it be in the Indo-Pacific region, in Latin America or in Eastern Europe."